BloodHoundAD/BARK/README.md

 Getting Started
 ---------------

-There are [https://www.netspi.com/blog/technical/network-penetration-testing/15-ways-to-bypass-the-powershell-execution-policy/](many ways) to import a PowerShell script.
+There are [many ways](https://www.netspi.com/blog/technical/network-penetration-testing/15-ways-to-bypass-the-powershell-execution-policy/) to import a PowerShell script.
 Here's one way:

 First, download BARK.ps1 by cloning this repo or simply copy/pasting its raw contents from GitHub.